Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

 However it is not always feasible for us to obtain a closed form of solution to this problem.
-If the distributions are not assumed to fall within specific classes, the problem is intrinsically infinite-dimensional.
+If the distributions are not assumed to belong to parametric families such as the Gaussian or exponential family, the problem is intrinsically infinite-dimensional.
+Denote $f_{x(k), u(k)}\left(t , \xi \right)$ as joint distribution of $x(k)$ and $u(k)$.
 We note that the density function of $x(k+1)$ can be written as

-where $x \perp\!\!\!\perp u$ denotes that $x(k)$ and $u(k)$ are independent.
+where in the second equality we have used the fact that $x(k)$ and $u(k)$ are independent.
 Addressing the density steering problem requires obtaining an analytical solution for $q_{k+1}(t)$ in \eqref{qk1}.
 The scenario would be more complicated with $x(k), u(k)$ being correlated.
 However, except for specific function classes like Gaussian distributions or trigonometric functions, obtaining such an analytic solution is impractical for the majority of function classes.
 This limitation is a key factor, as evident in prior results with a problem setting akin to the density steering problem, where the examples predominantly feature Gaussian or trigonometric densities.
-Consequently, the applicability of these results in real-world scenarios is severely constrained.
+Consequently, the applicability of these results in real-world scenarios is severely limited.

 There is a similar problem in non-Gaussian Bayesian filtering.
 In our previous results \cite{wu2023non}, we proposed a method of using the power moments to treat this intractable problem, mainly for characterizing the macroscopic property of the distributions.
 However, even it is theoretically feasible to characterize the distribution of the agents by the full power moment sequence, the problem is infinite dimensional.
 A common treatment is to truncate the first $2n$ moment terms \cite{byrnes2003convex, georgiou2003kullback}, which turns the problem we treat to a truncated moment problem.